Settings

 Point of dispute

-The primary point of contention among participating countries is how to tackle the reduction of plastic production.
 The "High Ambition Coalition" (HAC), which includes the European Union and Korea, advocates for the inclusion of legally binding measures in the agreement to end plastic pollution by 2040, emphasizing the need to establish specific cuts in primary plastic polymer production.
 This approach arises from the necessity to regulate production and consumption at sustainable levels.

 In contrast, the "Global Coalition for Plastic Sustainability" (GCPS) argues for a focus on waste management and recycling, rather than production cuts.
 In this context, the principle of "common but differentiated responsibilities" has been introduced, suggesting that developed countries should bear greater responsibility for plastic use.
 This perspective emphasizes that poor waste management is the primary driver of plastic pollution, indicating that negotiations should prioritize effective waste management strategies.